zwave-js/node-red-contrib-zwave-js/README.md

 **node-red-contrib-zwave-js** is based on  [ZWave-JS](https://zwave-js.github.io/node-zwave-js/#/).
 ZWave-JS is actively  maintained, fast and supports the security command class.

+## Usage Modes
+node-red-contrib-zwave-js, is split into 3 different usage modes.

+  Managed
+  If you're wanting to get up and running quickly, or not familar with Z-Wave JS, then this is for you.

+  Unmanaged
+  If you're familar with Z-Wave JS, or a more hardened user, to various z-wave stack implementations, then this may be more usefull.

+  GUI
+  This mode comes as a node-red UI.
+It's more for managing your network then anything else.
+  just open up the UI tab (on the right)

 ## Home Assistant Users
 Confusion has come about, with the new zwave stack for HA, which just so happens to be based on the same z-wave js lib, this node-red plugin uses.